Shuffleboard Game Rules

 Download PDF version of Rules Here

-Shuffleboards Game Rules - Information on shuffleboard rules and keeping score in the most common shuffleboard games.
+Shuffleboards Game Rules - Information on how to play shuffleboard including rules and instructions on how to keep score in the most common shuffleboard games.

 Common Shuffleboard Game Rules

 have you ever wondered how to play shuffleboard?
 Here are the most common shuffleboard rules that generally apply to most games.
 The rules usually require that you alternately take turns sliding, by hand, all 4 of your weights against the ones from your opponent.
 Try to make it to the highest scoring area on the shuffleboard without falling off the end of the board into the alley.
 In order to earn points your weights need to be the farthest down the board.
 Some of the strategy and fun really comes into play when you knock off your opponents' weights, outdistance them or use your weights to protect your other highest scoring weights.

 Usually the most common games are played either to 15 or 21 points.
 The sections below cover the shuffleboard game rules for the most famous (and fun) shuffleboard games.
 We hope you find these game rules helpful for enjoyment of your McClure Shuffleboard table.

 EXAMPLE: If a Red Weight is the most distant Weight from the playing end at the completion of a round, Red becomes the winner of the round, and only Red can score.
 To determine Red’s score, total the value of each Red Weight that lies ahead of the leading Blue Weight.
 Red Weights which are either blocked or which lie behind the leading Blue Weight are not scored.
 If there are no Blue Weights remaining on the board, all remaining Red Weights are scored.